Introduction to Tkinter Checkbutton

 chkbtn31 = Checkbutton(top1, text = "Java", variable = checkvar31, onvalue = 1, offvalue = 0, height = 2, width = 10)

 This is a guide to Tkinter Checkbutton.
-Here we discuss the introduction, list of options with description, methods, and examples of Tkinter Checkbutton.
+Here we discuss the basic concept, list of options with description, methods, and examples of the Tkinter Checkbutton.
 You may also have a look at the following articles to learn more –